DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 15](images/40_electrum_15.png)

 We are now going to construct our multi-sig.
-Start with `Hardware Wallet A`.
-If you use a wallet, like Ledger, where the password is written on the device.
+Start with `Hardware Wallet A`, that's going to be cosigner A. If you use a wallet, like Ledger, where the password is written on the device.
 Make sure the password is active before moving on.
 Select `Use a hardware device` and click Next:

 ![Electrum 16](images/40_electrum_16.png)